Decathlon/vitamin-web/packages/sources/css/README.md

 Fore more details about CSS utility classes from this package, [see Tailwind CSS documentation here](https://tailwindcss.com/docs).

+## Optimize for production

+To make the development experience as productive as possible, Tailwind generates thousands of utility classes for you, most of which you probably won't actually use.

+When building for production, you should always use [PurgeCSS](https://purgecss.com) to tree-shake unused styles and optimize your final build size.

 ## Playground

 If you want to test Vitamin Tailwind CSS utility classes, [see our live playground here](https://play.tailwindcss.com/BeTM6rz97A).